 Where to Start in the World Of Sprouting

 If you are new to sprouting, websites such as Sprouters.Ca are a good place to start.

 How To Make Sprouts

-If you are into DIY then all you need to start sprouting is a jar (start with 1 litre), some netting (either nylon tulle from a fabric shop or grey fibreglass screen from a hardware store) and an elastic band to hold it all together.
+If you are into DIY then all you need to start sprouting is a glass jar (start with 1 litre), some netting (either nylon tulle from a fabric shop or grey fibreglass screen from a hardware store) and an elastic band to hold it all together.
 Then;

 - Use 1-4 tablespoons of your desired seeds,

 - Put the seeds in the jar and cover with your netting and secure netting on the opening of your jar with an elastic band,

 - Add water and swirl around, then drain.

 - Add water again, about 1 cup, and soak for 4-8 hours.